stephentuso/welcome-android/README.md

 Typefaces and a few other things (animations, button visibility) have to be set with `WelcomeScreenBuilder`, but everything else that is customizable can be changed with styles.

 You can add styles as shown below.
 Optional items are in square brackets.
+Apply your theme to a welcome screen with `WelcomeScreenBuilder.theme(int)`.

 ```
 <style name="CustomWelcomeScreenTheme" parent="SEE THEMES ABOVE">